Introduction

 Glutathione is made of three amino acids: glutamine, glycine, and cysteine.
 The body makes it naturally.
 But levels drop with age, poor diet, stress, or illness.
 Low levels can weaken your immune system and raise the risk of disease.
 That’s why many people turn to supplements or injections.

 Glutathione is often called the body’s “master antioxidant.”
 It helps detoxify the liver and remove harmful free radicals.
-It also helps boost other antioxidants like vitamins C and E.
+It also helps boost other antioxidants, such as vitamins C and E.

 How Glutathione Injections Help the Immune System

-Injections send glutathione straight into the blood.
+Injections deliver glutathione directly into the bloodstream.
 This avoids the breakdown that happens in the digestive system.
 Once in your system, it works by:

 - Neutralizing free radicals